SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx.md

 * Input plugins section, which is `[[inputs.nginx]]`:
     * `urls` - An array of Nginx stub_status URI to gather stats.
 For more information on additional parameters to configure the Nginx input plugin for Telegraf see[ this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/nginx#nginx-input-plugin).
 * In the tags section, which is `[inputs.nginx.tags]`:
-    * `environment` - This is the deployment environment where the Nginx farm identified by the value of **servers** resides.
+    * `environment`.
+This is the deployment environment where the Nginx farm identified by the value of **servers** resides.
 For example; dev, prod, or QA.
 While this value is optional we highly recommend setting it.
     * `webserver_farm` - Enter a name to identify this Nginx farm.
 This farm name will be shown in our dashboards.
 * In the output plugins section, which is `[[outputs.sumologic]]`:
     * **`URL`** - This is the HTTP source URL created previously.
 See this doc for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.